 Members Present: Shannon Haggett-Chair, Mike Winslow-Vice Chair, Danelle Birong,

 Cheryl Brinkman, Christine Garrow, Carrie Macfarlane, John Coburn

 Members Absent: Tim Cook

 Shannon called the regular meeting to order at 7:00 p.m.
 He asked if there were any proposed amendments to the agenda.
 Shannon proposed switching agenda item #4 – “Discussion of redistricting request – 61 Main St.”, with item #3 – Approve Minutes to Regular Meeting of 01/07/2018”.
 Everyone agreed.

 Shannon introduced Kim Trombley, whose family owns 61 Main Street.
 Kim had some questions about process and timing.
-For what she wants to do, the Commission would need to complete the update of the Municipal Development Plan and then make changes to the Zoning and Subdivision Regulations.
+To allow for both residential and commercial uses for her building, the Commission would need to complete the update of the Municipal Development Plan and then make changes to the Zoning and Subdivision Regulations.
 This is likely to be a year-long process.
 The Planning Commission reviewed a variety of potential options.
 At this time, extending the Residential/Limited Business District seemed the best option to the Commission.

 The minutes to the meeting of January 5, 2019 were reviewed.
 Cheryl moved to approve the minutes with non-substantive changes noted.
 The motion was seconded by Danelle with all voting in favor.

 Cheryl led the discussion of proposed amendments in Chapter Three of the Municipal Development Plan.
 Carrie led the discussion of Chapter Five.
 Changes for both will be included for subsequent submissions.

 The Plan review will continue next month: Chapter Two-Danelle; Tim-Recreation.